Subcubic edge chromatic critical graphs have many edges: Poor subgraphs, discharging, proofs of the theorems

-Suppose not.
-By construction, $\Delta(\Hc)\le 2$; since $G$ has no 3-cycle, assume that some component $H_1$ of $\Hc$ induces a path or cycle $v_1\ldots v_k$ on 4 or more vertices.
-We consider a path first; the case of a cycle is similar and easier.
-Since Figure~\ref{tree1-pic}(a) is forbidden, every set of four successive 3-vertices on the path must contain a pair with a common 2-neighbor.
-Since $G$ has no 3-cycles, no successive 3-vertices on the path have a common 2-neighbor.
-Similarly, since Figure~\ref{umbrella-pic}(b) is forbidden, no vertices at distance two on the path have a common 2-neighbor.
-Thus, each path vertex $v_i$ (for $i \in \{1,...,t-3\}$) must share a common 2-neighbor with $v_{i+3}$; otherwise, we get the configuration in Figure~\ref{tree1-pic}(a) or Figure~\ref{umbrella-pic}(b).
+\begin{clm} Every poor fragment $H_i$ of $G$ is a path on at most 5 vertices, and $H_i^+$ has one of the forms in Figure~\ref{fig:H_i^+}. \end{clm} \begin{proof} Suppose not.
+By construction, $\Delta(H_i)\le 2$; since $G$ has no 3-cycles (by Claim~\ref{clm1} and the hypothesis of Lemma~\ref{lem:summary}), assume that some poor fragment $H_1$ induces a path or cycle $v_1\cdots v_t$ on four or more vertices.
+Since $G$ has no 3-cycles, no successive 3-vertices on $H_1$ have a common 2-neighbor.
+Similarly, since the configuration in Figure~\ref{umbrella-pic}(a) is forbidden, no vertices at distance two on $H_1$ have a common 2-neighbor.
+By Lemma~\ref{lem:fig2a}, no four consecutive vertices on $H_1$ have distinct 2-neighbors.
+Thus, each vertex $v_i\in V(H_1)$ (for $i \in \{1,\ldots,t-3\}$) must share a common 2-neighbor with $v_{i+3}$.
 This immediately gives that $t \le 6$, since otherwise $v_4$ must share a common 2-neighbor with both $v_1$ and $v_7$, a contradiction.
-If $H_1$ is a path on 6 vertices, then $G$ is the \hajos\ join of $P^*$ and a smaller graph $J$.
-Since $G$ is 3-critical, Corollary~\ref{hajos-cor} implies that $J$ is also 3-critical.
-This contradicts our hypothesis.
-Thus, $H_1$ cannot be a path on 6 vertices.

-To rule out a cycle, note that we can't pair up the 3-vertices so that $v_i$ and $v_{i+3}$ have a common 2-neighbor for each of the paths obtained by deleting a single cycle edge (since Figure~\ref{tree1-pic}(a) and Figure~\ref{umbrella-pic}(b) need not be induced).
-If $H_1$ is a 4-cycle or 5-cycle, then any pairing gives a triangle or Figure~\ref{umbrella-pic}(b); no pairing gives Figure~\ref{tree1-pic}(a).
-If $H_1$ is a 6-cycle, then we have only one possible pairing, but now the whole graph is $P^*$, which contradicts our hypothesis.
-Thus, $H_1$ must be a path on 5 or fewer vertices. $ $
+If $H_1$ is a 6-cycle, then (since $G$ is subcubic and connected), $G=H_1^+$, and also $H_1^+\cong P^*$; this contradicts the definition of $G$ in Lemma~\ref{lem:summary}.
+(Recall that $P^*$ can alternatively be drawn with a convex 6-cycle $C$, where each pair of vertices at distance 3 on $C$ have a commong 2-neighbor.)
+If $H_1$ is a path of order 6, then $v_1$ and $v_6$ are the only vertices of $H_1^+$ that can have neighbors outside $H_1^+$, so $H_1^++v_1v_6\cong P^*$; this contradicts Claim~\ref{clm:noPete}.
+If $H_1$ is a 5-cycle, then $v_1$ and $v_4$ have a common 2-neighbor; similarly, $v_2$ and $v_5$ have a common 2-neighbor.
+Thus, the edge from $v_3$ to its 2-neighbor is a cut-edge, contradicting Lemma~\ref{lem:basic}(a).
+If $H_1$ is a 4-cycle, then $v_1$ and $v_4$ have a common 2-neighbor, but they are also adjacent.
+This 3-cycle contradicts Claim~\ref{clm1}.
+Thus, $H_1$ is a path on at most five vertices.
+Further, since the configuration in Figure~\ref{fig:2a} is forbidden by Lemma~\ref{lem:fig2a}, $H_i^+$ has one of the forms in Figure~\ref{fig:H_i^+}. \end{proof}